lel1guy/Py_Learning/README.md

     get_conversion_value(): A simple function that uses validate_numeric_input() to ask for the number the user wants to convert.
     get_unit_selection(): Another helper that takes a list of units and asks the user to pick one by its number.
     Finally, I started building the actual logic for the first choice.
 I created a lenght_conversion() function (which would be called by main when choice == 1).
 This function defines a list of all the units (like "inches", "feet", etc.) and then calls my helper functions to get the value, the from_unit, and the to_unit.
     To do the math, I created convert_length().
 My plan here was to use a central base unit (meters).
 I created a dictionary called to_meters that holds the conversion factor to turn any unit into meters.
 I also created a from_meters dictionary to convert from meters into any other unit.
 This way, any conversion is a two-step process: [Original Unit] -> Meters -> [Target Unit]

+Day 7 (8/11/25):
+Project 6 - Unit Converter part2
+    First, I implemented all the missing conversion logic.
+My main() function's if/elif block previously just had #todo: comments.
+I updated it so that choices '2', '3', and '4' now call their own dedicated functions: weight_conversion(), temperature_conversion(), and volume_conversion().
+    For the Weight and Volume converters, I followed the exact same pattern I used for length_conversion().
+    I created convert_weight() (using kilograms as the base) and convert_volume() (using liters as the base).
+    A big improvement I made was inside the conversion functions (like convert_length()).
+Instead of manually creating the from_meters dictionary, I now create it dynamically using a dictionary comprehension ({unit: 1 / factor for ...}).
+This is much cleaner and less error-prone, so I used this same logic for from_kilograms and from_liters.
+    For the Temperature converter, the logic was different.
+I couldn't use a simple dictionary of factors.
+    I created convert_temperature() which uses if/elif statements to first convert the input unit to a base unit (Celsius).
+    It then uses another set of if/elif statements to convert from Celsius to the target unit.
+    I also added a check at the beginning to warn the user if they enter a temperature that's below absolute zero.
+    I also added a major new feature: Conversion History.
+    I started by creating a global list at the top of the file called conversion_history = [].
+    I created a new function, add_to_history().
+This function takes all the details of a conversion (like the type, value, and units) and appends them as a dictionary to the conversion_history list.
+    I made sure to call this add_to_history() function at the end of every successful conversion (in length_conversion(), weight_conversion(), etc.).
+    To let the user see the history, I created a show_history() function.
+This function prints the last 10 conversions or a message if the history is empty.
+    This new feature meant I had to update my menu.
+I changed show_menu() to add "5.
+View History" and moved "Quit" to option 6.
+I then updated the main() function's if/elif block to call show_history() for choice 5 and break the loop for choice 6.
+    Finally, I fixed several bugs from the v1 file.
+    I fixed the typo in the function name lenght_conversion() (it's now length_conversion()).
+    I fixed the buggy f-string in validate_numeric_input() that wasn't correctly showing the max_value.
+    I fixed the typos and math errors inside convert_length() (like meters + value and return_meter) so the calculation actually runs and returns the correct result.